dineshchhantyal/portfolio-v2/content/about/index.md

   - Object-Oriented Programming
   - Network and Data Communications
   - Analysis Algorithms
+  - Unsupervised Machine Learning
+  - Supervised Machine Learning
   - Calculus
   - Linear Algebra
   - Mathematical Statistics
 ---

-I'm currently in my junior year at the [University of Louisiana - Monroe](https://ulm.edu), majoring in Computer Science with a minor in Mathematics.
-My journey in programming is driven by a passion for learning and innovation.
+I'm in my senior year at the [University of Louisiana - Monroe](https://ulm.edu), pursuing a major in Computer Science and a minor in Mathematics.
+My programming journey is fueled by a deep passion for learning and innovation.

-As a **Student Web Developer** at ULM, I've ensured the quality of departmental webpages, resolving over **100 issues**.
+As a **Web Developer** at ULM, I've ensured the quality of departmental webpages, resolving over **100+ issues**.

 I have experience developing enterprise ed-tech solutions for [Clamphook](https://www.clamphook.com) and [Padhao](https://padhao-frontend-five.vercel.app/), designing secure full-stack systems and deploying robust applications.

 In machine learning, I leverage **Scikit-learn**, **Matplotlib**, and **Seaborn** to extract meaningful data insights for academic and practical projects.

-Active in the **Google Student Developer Club**, I contribute to the tech community and develop my leadership and collaboration skills.
+As the president of the **Google Developer Student Club**, I lead a board of 12 teams to organize tech exhibitions, hackathons, tech talks, and career talks.
+This role has honed my leadership and collaboration skills while contributing to the tech community.

 Let's connect and innovate together!